The Ugly Truth About Low VOC Flooring

 In this article, we're concerned only with the chemicals related to flooring and finishes.
 The good news is that there are many oil-based and water-based floor finishes that have low amounts of VOCs.
 As we’ll see in a moment, the adhesives in engineered flooring can cause unhealthy levels of VOCs, especially formaldehyde.

-How Can VOCs Affect Our Health?
+How Can Low VOCs Flooring Affect Our Health?

 Did you know that Volatile Organic Compounds indoors can be as much as ten times higher than outdoors due to low air circulation?
 For example, while painting or stripping indoors, levels can be 1,000 times higher than outdoors.
 They can linger for several hours after.
 It’s important to follow instructions and use proper ventilation.